hamsando/node-red-contrib-stoptimer-varidelay/README.md

 then the node would actually delay 5 (whatever units).
 - putch: Fixed issue where if the node was directly configured to a value with a decimal (for example 10.5) in the dialog box, then the node would actually truncate the fractional part (10.5 becomes 10).

+0.5.0
+- putch: Fixed an issue where if the node was in a subflow, it was exceedingly unlikely that it would successfully resume after restart/redeploy.
+- putch: Fixed an issue where if the node status was "stopped" and a new message came in with _timerpass=true, the node status was cleared (but the node was still in "stopped" state so it could be unclear why it may ignore a new message.
+Now the status "stopped" remains.
+- putch: Added an optional feature  to ignore incoming _timerpass=true flags.
+See README or Node help for details.
+- putch: Added a node status (expired) for when the timer expires.